DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Abstract

 \section{Abstract}

-We describe a method for realistic depth synthesis that learns diverse variations from the real depth scans and ensures geometric consistency for effective synthetic-to-real transfer.
-Unlike general image synthesis pipelines, where geometries are mostly ignored, we treat geometries carried by the depth based on their own existence.
+We describe a method for unpaired realistic depth synthesis that learns diverse variations from the real-world depth scans and ensures geometric consistency between the synthetic and synthesized depth.
+The synthesized realistic depth can then be used to train task-specific networks facilitating label transfer from the synthetic domain.
+Unlike existing image synthesis pipelines, where geometries are mostly ignored, we treat geometries carried by the depth scans based on their own existence.
 We propose differential contrastive learning that explicitly enforces the underlying geometric properties to be invariant regarding the real variations been learned.
-The resulting depth synthesis method is task-agnostic and can be used for training any task-specific networks with synthetic labels.
-We demonstrate the effectiveness of the proposed method by extensive evaluations on downstream real-world geometric reasoning tasks.
-We show our method achieves better synthetic-to-real transfer performance than the other state-of-the-art.
-When fine-tuned on a small number of real-world annotations, our method can even surpass the fully supervised baselines.
+The resulting depth synthesis method is task-agnostic, and we demonstrate the effectiveness of the proposed synthesis method by extensive evaluations on real-world geometric reasoning tasks.
+The networks trained with the depth synthesized by our method consistently achieve better performance across a wide range of tasks than state of the art, and can even surpass the networks supervised with full real-world annotations when slightly fine-tuned, showing good transferability.
+Code is available at: {\url{https://github.com/Jhonve/DCL-DepthSynthesis}}